 You deserve everything you want in life.

-Who’s one person that loves me?
+2. Who’s the one person who loves me?

-Even with all your faults and flaws, this one person always loves you, right?
+Despite all your faults and flaws, this one person always loves you, right?

-The last question:
+And the last question:

 You’re here now.

-Remember, you are good enough.
+Remind yourself that you are good enough.

-Daily Mantra – “I’m Good Enough”
+Daily Affirmation: “I’m Good Enough”

-We will not let any doubt creep in.
+We won’t let doubt creep back in.